 Import VAT becomes payable when goods are removed from the customs warehousing arrangements to free circulation unless:

 - they qualify for relief from import VAT - refer to VAT Notice 702: imports

 - they are for onward supply to an EU member state for VAT registered parties in both EU member states where only the customs duty is paid - refer to VAT Notice 702/7: import VAT relief for goods supplied onward to another country in the EC

 1.22.8 Removal of goods as a finished Article, originally imported as parts

 Generally, goods in the customs warehousing procedure do not change their nature or classification.
 However, goods entering a warehouse as individual items/parts may be classified as a finished article when removed.
 The parts must be presented together in quantities that make a specific number of the finished article.

 The goods must comprise an assembly of parts so far advanced that they already have the main essential features of the tariff heading being used on removal of the product to free circulation.
-Where the finished article contains Union and non-Union components the non-Union components must form the essential character of the finished article prior to the addition of the Union components.
+Where the finished article contains EU and non-EU components the non-EU components must form the essential character of the finished article prior to the addition of the EU components.
 If you are unsure as to whether your goods will qualify using the above criteria then you should contact the Tariff Classification Service.